Universal masking policy

 To protect patients and caregivers and to preserve critical safety supplies, we are adopting significant changes in both visitor restrictions and care guidelines at all of our hospitals.

+Visitors will not be allowed to visit COVID-19-positive inpatients.
 As an alternative to visiting a family member or friend at a St. Charles facility, we encourage you to telephone or video call them.

 - Case-by-case exceptions will be considered by the unit’s nurse manager based upon unusual circumstances.